phatgolo/GameTutorial/section4/README.md

     player_acceleration = Vector2(0, 0)
 ```

-▶️ **Run the program and see that it works (press `F5`)**, you should be able to move the player to the left and right by pressing `A` and `D` on your keyboard.
+▶️ **Run the game and see that it works (press `F5`)**, you should be able to move the player to the left and right by pressing `A` and `D` on your keyboard.
 Things should have improved but still not great.

 Another thing we need to do is to slow down the player a little each frame.
 A simple way of doing that is to multiply the velocity with a number less than 1.
 Add the following line at the end of the `update` function: